Multithreading Interview Questions In Java

 When will you synchronize a piece of your code?

-Ans: When you expect different threads will access your code, and these threads may change a particular data causing data corruption.
+Ans: When you expect different threads to access your code, these threads may change a particular data, causing data corruption.

 What is deadlock?